dhj03/minecarts-plus/README.md

 ## Usage Guide

-From here on out, we will refer to minecart speed in terms of blocks per ten ticks, where 1 btt = 2 m/s = 7.2 km/h.
+From here on out, we will refer to minecart speed in terms of blocks per ten ticks, where 1 b/tt = 2 m/s = 7.2 km/h.
 A minecart's operating speed is the speed at which it travels when at full power.

 Just like in vanilla Minecraft, a minecart will spawn with an operating speed of 4.
 This addon will allow a minecart to change its operating speed to any integer between 0 and 15 inclusive.
 There are three main ways in which a minecart changes its operating speed: activator rails, light blocks, and functions + events.